handsupmin/json-tapose/README.md

 └── utils/          # Utility functions including JSON comparison
 ```

-## Development Guidelines

-This project follows the [Toss Frontend Rules](./toss-frontend-rules.mdc) for consistent, maintainable code.
-These guidelines focus on:

-- **Readability**: Using named constants, abstractions, and clear conditional logic
-- **Predictability**: Standardizing return types and avoiding hidden side effects
-- **Cohesion**: Organizing code by feature/domain
-- **Coupling**: Minimizing dependencies between components
-- **Documentation**: Following best practices for comments and documentation

-### English-Only Codebase

-All code, comments, and documentation in this project must be written in English.
-This includes:

-- Variable and function names
-- Code comments and JSDoc
-- Documentation files (README, SPEC, etc.)
-- Commit messages
-- Pull request descriptions

-Non-English content should only appear in user-facing text that requires localization.

 ## Key Optimizations

 - **Component Composition**: Breaking down complex UI into focused components